BigFood2307/FS22_AnimalFoodCalculator/README.md

 # Animal Food Calculator

+__This is a standalone programm!
+For the mod, that just shows the Food requirements ingame, check out FS22_AnimalFoodCalculatorIngame!__

 This script will calculate your food needs over a given amount of time.

 All config is done in the xmls/script_settings.xml file